St. Michael's Cathedral (Sitka, Alaska): Fittings

 The interior decorations and fittings consist of the rich and much valued original collection of Russian religious art that had embellished the earlier cathedral.
 Two notable icons, both by Borovikovsky, are Our Lady of Sitka (familiarly the "Sitka Madonna") and Christ Pantocrator ("Christ the Judge" or "Christ Omnipotent").
 The icon screens that divide the nave and the chapels from the altars are hung on the walls; a raised podium at the center of the nave is the bishop's throne, which has a backless cushioned seat, representing the Diocese, and an intricately embroidered carpet or "orlets" used by the bishop while offering divine services.
-The iconostasis of the main sanctuary, dedicated to the Archangel (or St. Michael), has the deacon's doors and royal doors made in the Italian Roccoco design, contrasted to the simple exterior and interior walls.
+The iconostasis of the main sanctuary, dedicated to the Archangel Michael, has the deacon's doors and royal doors made in the Italian Roccoco design, contrasted to the simple exterior and interior walls.
 The screen of iconostasis, however, is new, carved out of wood and painted white with gilded border; it is an exact replica made from a small remnant of the original, retrieved from the fire.

 The icons are of Christ the Savior and the Virgin Mary, made in eighteenth–nineteenth-century style, and are silver-plated.
 The icon of the Archangel Michael is depicted on the extreme right and of St. Nicholas on extreme left; they are made in silver but gilded.
 Also seen are icons of the Four Evangelists on the four corners carved in relief on the door.
 Icons of the Annunciation and the Theotokos (Mother of God) are carved at the center; all the icons are of recent restoration.
 Paintings of scenes from the Old and New Testaments, in the style of western religious art, decorate the walls of the dome and the chapel.
 These were gifts from Count Viktor Kochubey and Countess Anna Orlova, who were close to the Tsars Alexander I (1800–1825) and Nicholas I (1825–1855).
 Apart from all the decorations in the interior, there are five display cases filled with treasures of the cathedral retrieved from the fire; two are in each chapel and one is in the nave.